jschnab/systems_design/url_shortening/README.md

 The urls table will be sharded by alias.
 We can use range-based sharding because all possible values for aliases are used.

+To increase the performance of retrieving URLs created by a logged user, we will create an index on the field `created_by` in the `urls` table.

 ## Short URL generation